DevExpress/devextreme-documentation/api-reference/10 UI Components/CollectionWidget/1 Configuration/onSelectionChanged.md

 ---
 ---
 ##### shortDescription
-A function that is executed after selection changes.
+A function that is called after selection changes.

 ##### param(e): Object
 Information about the event.